Malden River: Sports on the river

 Rowing is a very common sport along the Malden River.
-There are currently four teams who use the river for practice and for races.
+There are currently seven teams who use the river for practice and for races.
 The original team of the Malden River was Tufts University.
 They started off in a tarp-like tent, but in 2005, they moved into a modern boathouse a little farther down the river.
-The crew teams of Mystic Valley Regional Charter School and Malden High now use the original Tufts boathouse.
-Gentle Giant Rowing, whose boathouse, also home to the Wentworth Institute of Technology team and the joint Somerville-Everett High School team, is on the connected Mystic River, also practices on the Malden River.
-Motorboats and anglers are also seen; swimming is not common on the river due to a bacteria counts above standards for swimming.
+The Malden High School crew team now uses the original Tufts boathouse, while the combined Everett High School - Mystic Valley Charter School team shares a facility on the river's Everett shore with Wentworth Institute of Technology's rowing team.
+Gentle Giant Rowing Club, whose boathouse on the connected Mystic River also houses the Somerville High School team, also practices on the Malden River, as does Medford High School.
+Motorboats, canoes, and anglers are also seen; swimming is not common on the river due to a bacteria counts above standards for swimming.